laurenrausch/web-dev-starter/README.md

 ## Step Two

-It is recommendd you run this code inside of VSCODE for best results.
+It is recommendd you run this code inside of VSCode for best results.
 Once you have opened the repository, on a new command line, to run the tests you will run the following command:

     npm test